biophage/Murray_plasmids/README.md

-# Pre-antibiotic era plasmids of the Murray collection
+# Pre-antibiotic era (PAE) plasmids of the Murray collection
-Genome analysis of plasmids from the Murray collection
+## Genome analysis of PAE plasmids and their modern relatives
+from the Murray collection